Revealed: Cause of SkyCity fire - gas torch left cardboard smouldering for 38 minutes

+A gas torch accidentally left cardboard material smouldering on top of the under-construction Sky City convention centre, leading to a massive blaze, says a report released today - but a contracting firm has already rejected the finding.

-The cardboard core of a roofing material waterproof membrane roll smouldered for 38 minutes during a lunch break before it burst into flames, causing the 10-day NZ International Convention Centre fire.
+The cardboard core of a waterproof roofing membrane roll smouldered for more than half an hour during a lunch break before it burst into flames, causing the 10-day fire, says the Fire and Emergency report.

-Fire and Emergency NZ said it was not a blowtorch left inadvertently burning during the lunch break that caused the disastrous fire but the cardboard roll exposed to the worker's gas torch.
+The cardboard roll had been inadvertently exposed to a worker's gas torch and it smouldered undetected for 38 minutes, according to investigators.

-FENZ has just released its full investigation into the fire which started on October 22, saying it was accidental but clarifying that aspect of the cause.
+FENZ released the report into its investigation into the fire which started on October 22, saying it was accidental - but the report has already been rejected by one of the contracting firms, who says it needs to be retracted.

 Ron Devlin, FENZ region manager, said: "We eliminated anecdotal speculation at the time that an inexperienced contractor caused the fire by leaving a blowtorch going prior to leaving the area for lunch.
 This did not happen.
 Our investigators found all gas bottles around the origin of the fires were turned off for the lunch break.
 There were no inexperienced contractors working in the area at the time."